arriyaz/bioinfo-pc-set-up/README.md

 ### 2.2.
 Create a New Environment

-We are going the create a new environment with the name **"bioinfo"**.
+We are going to create a new environment with the name **"bioinfo"**.

 We will also install the **python 3.10** version at the same time.